mbraverm/mbraverm.github.io/content/research/dynamics-and-computation.md

 Even if a dynamical system is not rich enough to simulate generic computation, one can still carefully reduce some non-computable function to some long-term property of the dynamical system.
 It is very unlikely that all computation can be encoded into iterations of a fixed quadratic polynomial over $\mathbb{C}$), but we can carefully construct a $c$ such that computing arbitrarily high precision images of $J_c$ is as hard as solving the Halting Problem.

 A closely related question is that of *robustness*.
 If we perturb the dynamical system a little bit, will the non-computability phenomenon disappear?
 One would expect the answer to be 'yes' in the second case, and 'depends' in the first case.
 If the non-computable example had to be carefully constructed, then noise is likely to destroy it (as it does in the case of quadratic Julia sets).
+More generally, what can be said about the computational complexity of noisy dynamical systems?

+In full generality, this question is too philosophical to be precisely formulated mathematically.
+It is similar in flavor to the [Church-Turing Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) that asserts that all physically relevant dynamical systems are at most as powerful as a Turing Machine (or any other general-purpose computing device) for the purposes of computability.
+The best-known quantitative refinement of the CT Thesis, sometimes called the Extended Church-Turing Thesis (probably falsly -- see [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing)) extends the connection to *time* complexity: any computation by a dynamical system can be efficiently simulated in time polynomial in the size of the system and its original runtime.

 #### Further reading